Badreddine-chihab/License_plate_detection/README.md

 # License_plate_detection
-this is a moroccan license plate detection and reader Detection : custom dataset  using labelImg , date preparation and augmentation Reader :dataset : https://cc.um6p.ma/cc_datasets
+this is a moroccan license plate detection and reader Detection : custom dataset  using labelImg , data preparation and augmentation Reader :dataset : https://cc.um6p.ma/cc_datasets
         output : 26178WAW --> 2617و8
          image classification for 16 classes using Yolov8